nathanhubens/Autoencoders/README.md

 * Convolutional Autoencoder
 * Regularized Autoencoder

-The explanation of each can be found here : https://towardsdatascience.com/deep-inside-autoencoders-7e41f319999f
+The explanation of each can be found [here](https://towardsdatascience.com/deep-inside-autoencoders-7e41f319999f)